kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 held.
 They feel that they aren’t as competent or intelligent as others might think—and that soon enough, people will discover the truth about them.

-One step towards dealing with impostor syndrome is noticing the internal voice and doubts start to appear.
-I've [written about impostor syndrome](https://www.kevinlondon.com/2015/05/27/impostor-syndrome-and-me) and go back to it when I'm feeling underwater.
+I've [written more about impostor syndrome](https://www.kevinlondon.com/2015/05/27/impostor-syndrome-and-me) and go back to it when I'm feeling underwater.